wagenbach/PyReach-Revision/docs/typeclass_groups_system.md

 ## Overview

-Groups are stored as Evennia TypeClass objects rather than Django models.
+Groups in PyReach are stored as Evennia TypeClass objects rather than Django models.
 Benefits:

 - Better integration with Evennia's object system
 - Automatic attribute persistence